Healing Collective Trauma

 The aim of ‘Healing collective trauma’ was to raise awareness within peacebuilding circles and the wider public of societal trauma and how it manifests in the different communities affected by the Nagorny Karabakh conflict.

 Societal trauma shows itself in collective narratives, emotions, norms and values that in turn shape attitudes, expectations and behavioural models.
 These are passed down through generations and contribute to ongoing conflict dynamics.
-This means that an understanding of these influences is needed to inform peacebuilding strategy, and that working with societal trauma should be an integral part of peacebuilding activity.
+This means that working with societal trauma can help to break the cycle of violence should be an integral part of peacebuilding activity.

 Between April and June 2021, Indie Peace conducted 50 one-to-one in-depth interviews with people from all sides in the conflict, listening to their stories of how conflict affected their lives.
-The interviews were summarised in an analytical report, and some stories were published online.
-Awareness-raising seminars were held to discuss the research findings and explore ways to work with societal trauma.
-This research produced several recommendations, and some have been carried out as part of an ongoing process.

 From the combination of practical and analytical work, a multi-disciplinary cross-divide network of professionals has emerged.
 These individuals come from all areas of the post-Soviet region affected by conflict and are willing to work together to explore societal trauma as a large part of peacebuilding.